ThomasCarroll/htqc/README.md

 In conjuction to the training, the Bioinformatics Core hosts the "Meet the Geek" seminars which contain bioinformatics talks from external and internal speakers aiming to highlight the latest in bioinformatics techniques.

-If you would like to have advice on using our local computing cluster, bioinformatics training or information about our "Meet the Geek" seminars please contact Thomas Carroll [thomas.carroll@csc.mrc.ac.uk](thomas.carroll@csc.mrc.ac.uk).
+If you would like to have advice on using our local computing cluster, bioinformatics training or information about our "Meet the Geek" seminars please contact Thomas Carroll (thomas.carroll@csc.mrc.ac.uk).

 > **Note:**  A later version of this document may exist on our [webpage](http://mrccsc.github.io/)